dhiltonp/pop/docs/source/book/problem.rst

 In 1969 a new Operating System was developed by Ken Thompson and Dennis Ritchie.
 This system was called Unix and was inspired in large part by Multics.
-The Unix Operating System lives on today in newer incarnations, primarily in Linux, but the Unix OS concepts are also at the core of almost all major modern Operating systems (such as MacOS).
+The Unix Operating System lives on today in newer incarnations, primarily in Linux, but the Unix OS concepts are also at the core of almost all major modern Operating Systems (such as MacOS).

 The Unix Philosophy